RiskWatch

 Summary

-RiskWatch ships a risk and compliance assessment platform built around pre-mapped control libraries for 40+ regulatory frameworks including the NAIC Insurance Data Security Model Law (adopted in 25+ US states), NYDFS Part 500, MAR §404 ICFR, ORSA, HIPAA for health insurers, RESPA for title carriers, GLBA Safeguards, PCI DSS v4, NIST 800-53, and SOC 2.
-The platform runs on a survey-based assessment engine plus an evidence vault and a cross-mapped control library with state-by-state overlays.
+RiskWatch is an enterprise risk management platform built around a Global Risk Register that consolidates operational, IT, vendor, and physical risk into one view, with business-unit-to-enterprise aggregation for the board and the ORSA process.
+It runs a risk assessment engine with a KRI (Key Risk Indicator) library and auto-escalation when a risk breaches its threshold, a treatment workflow with owner assignment and tasks, and native threat and vulnerability libraries that feed risk scores; heat maps and executive dashboards turn the register into board- and DOI-ready reporting.
+Its differentiator is Risk-to-Compliance bi-directional mapping: audit and examination findings flow back into risk scores and the register feeds control-assessment scope, so a carrier's ORSA material-risk view, MAR §404 ICFR, and cyber controls draw on one evidence base instead of duplicate workpapers.
+Pre-mapped control libraries for 40+ frameworks (NAIC Insurance Data Security Model Law with state-by-state overlays, adopted in 25+ US states, NYDFS Part 500, MAR §404 ICFR, ORSA, HIPAA for health insurers, RESPA for title carriers, GLBA Safeguards, PCI DSS v4, NIST 800-53, SOC 2) sit underneath, cross-mapped so one control answer satisfies multiple examinations.
 Insurance customers include US state-chartered carriers, regional P&C insurers, health-insurance subsidiaries, title companies, and broker-distribution institutions; the product has been in the field since 1993.
 The single-tenant deploy-as-tenant architecture means carriers retain full control of their data and can answer DOI data-locality questions without a vendor escalation.

 Strengths